 In our data recovery lab at Gillware, we’re no strangers to water damage.
-When we get data storage devices in our cleanroom that have suffered water damage, it can be anything from a laptop that got a glass of water spilled on it to hard drives or servers pulled out of flooded businesses and homes in the wake of natural disasters such as the current flooding in Louisiana.
+When we get data storage devices in our cleanroom that have suffered water damage, it can be anything from a laptop that got a glass of water spilled on it to hard drives or servers pulled out of flooded businesses and homes in the wake of natural disasters such as the recent flooding in Louisiana.
 Read on for Gillware’s overview on water damaged HDDs, including why water is so bad for electronics and the effects water has on the innards of your hard drives.
 We also have a handling guide for water damaged HDDs if you need to send a hard drive to us for data recovery.

 How Water Corrodes Your Electronics

 Water is a precious substance.
 An average human can only survive for three to five days without it.
 You’ve probably been told at least once in your life to drink eight glasses of it a day.
 And yet it’s not so healthy for your phone or computer.
 And this is because of simple chemical reactions.

 Water is made up of two hydrogen atoms and one oxygen atom.
 Hydrogen and oxygen are both reactive elements.
 Oxygen, in particular, is a surprisingly corrosive agent.
 The best example of oxygen’s corrosive properties is iron oxide, also known as rust.
 Copper is also vulnerable to corrosion.
 This is how the Statue of Liberty, which is made out of copper, gained its now-characteristic mint-green coloration (when it was first unveiled, it was as shiny as a new penny).
 For an example of how scary too much oxygen can be, one need look no further than the horrifying and tragic Apollo 1 fire.
 Or, if geological history is more your thing, the charmingly-named Oxygen Catastrophe.